dialob/dialob-parent/docs/api-upgrade-to-records.md

 3. **Temporal types**: Replace `java.util.Date` with `java.time.Instant`
 4. **Accessor methods**: Use `field()` instead of `getField()` (deprecated `get*` methods available temporarily)
 5. **Copy pattern**: Use `new Builder().from(instance)` instead of `toBuilder()`
+6. **Gson removed**: Gson support has been completely removed - use Jackson 2.12+ for JSON serialization

 ## Troubleshooting